Magic Music Days: Performance Requirements

-Disneyland: Groups wishing to perform must send in a video of the group and pass an audition.
+Disneyland: Groups wishing to perform would send in a video of the group and pass an audition.
 Groups that do not pass may not perform in the park but may participate in a workshop.

-Walt Disney World: Groups wishing to perform must send in a video audition and picture with their application.
-All groups must purchase tickets through Disney Magic Music Days.
+Walt Disney World: Groups wishing to perform would send in a video audition and picture with their application.
+All groups would purchase tickets through Disney Magic Music Days.
 They may perform in the parks or participate in a workshop.
 Groups that do not pass may not perform in the park but may participate in the workshop.

-Hong Kong Disneyland: Groups must send in a video, picture and proposed song list with their application.
-All groups must purchase tickets through Disney Magic Music Days.
+Hong Kong Disneyland: Groups would send in a video, picture and proposed song list with their application.
+All groups would purchase tickets through Disney Magic Music Days.

 Performance Areas

 Disneyland: Dance and Instrumental groups may perform at the Carnation Plaza Gardens stage located to the west of Sleeping Beauty Castle or at the Hollywood Backlot stage in Disney's California Adventure (DCA).
 On rare occasions the Small World mall area has been used for performances.
 Bands march down Disneyland's parade route as a pre-parade, a show directly before the parade.
-Bands might also march down DCA's performance corridor as a pre-parade or as a pre-show to the High School Musical Pep Rally.
+Bands might also march down DCA's performance corridor as a pre-parade or as a pre-show to the High School Musical Pep Rally (prior to Sunshine Plaza's closure).

 Walt Disney World: Orchestras may play on an outdoor stage at the marketplace, an outdoor shopping center.
 At Epcot, groups may also perform on a stage that is encased by a temporary "shell", this is located next to Innoventions West.
 The stage faces a small seating area with a control booth at the rear of the area.
-Magic Kingdom: Groups performing in the Magic Kingdom may have the opportunity to perform Cosmic Ray's Starlite Cafe in Tomorrowland.
+Magic Kingdom: Groups performing in the Magic Kingdom may have the opportunity to perform Cosmic Ray's Starlight Cafe in Tomorrowland.
 Groups may also perform at the Disney Springs stage in front of World of Disney.
 For those groups that are marching, the bands perform a march down the parade route at various times but may or may not coincide with one of Disney's actual parades.
 They may also march at Epcot around the World Showcase or Future World.

-Hong Kong Disneyland: Vocal and dance groups may perform at the Hong Kong Disneyland Railroad station located in Main Street, U.S.A. inside the park.
+Hong Kong Disneyland: Vocal and dance groups may perform at the Hong Kong Disneyland Railroad Main Street station inside the park.
 March bands may march down Main Street, U.S.A. starting from the first-aid station.
-Orchestras may play on the castle forecourt in front of Sleeping Beauty Castle.
+Orchestras may play on the castle forecourt in front of Sleeping Beauty Castle/Castle of Magical Dreams.
 During Christmastime, groups may also perform in the front lobby of Hong Kong Disneyland Hotel and Disney's Hollywood Hotel.